 The Company has established the Sustainability Promotion Committee and addresses the issues related to the Company's sustainability.
 The Company has also established the Environmental Promotion Committee and the "Environmental Policy" and "Guidelines for Environmental Corporate Action," has acquired ISO14001 certification and promotes an environmental management program, where internal committee members and outside professionals conduct regular reviews.

-The Company's basic policy on CSR is as follows.
+The summary of the Company's sustainability basic policy is as follows.